 - A preserved affordable housing unit with deed restrictions running at least 55 years will be counted as one HIP unit.
 Units with shorter-term deed restrictions will receive a pro-rated share of a single HIP unit based on this 55-year standard.

-- To be eligible for HIP funding, each city or county must have its overall Housing Elements certified by the California Department of Housing and Community Development, and also demonstrate compliance with state housing laws related to surplus lands, accessory dwelling units and density bonuses.
+- To be eligible for HIP funding, each city or county must have its overall Housing Element certified by the California Department of Housing and Community Development, and also demonstrate compliance with state housing laws related to surplus lands, accessory dwelling units and density bonuses.
 Self-certification through a local resolution is allowed to demonstrate compliance with these final three requirements.